BIGJRA/BIGJRA.github.io/rejuv.md

 style="width:6.54167in;height:4.91139in" />

--   Completing this quest also gives us access to some stationary water Pokémon for GourmetTreats - but only at night.
+-   Completing this quest also gives us access to some stationary water Pokemon for GourmetTreats - but only at night.
 Head to Terajuma Shore to get **Staryu,** to Route 6 to get **Clamperl,** and Route 5 to get **Slowpoke.**